wxleong/tpm2-cmd-ref/README.md

 <!-- When the session is an HMAC session, the HMAC sessionKey is derived from the authValue -->

+Commands below should have the same effect as password authorization due to tpm2-tools implementation.
+It treats all password authorization as HMAC session-based authorization:
 ```
 # create a key safeguarded by the a password
 $ tpm2_create -C primary_sh.ctx -G rsa -u rsakey.pub -r rsakey.priv -a "fixedtpm|fixedparent|sensitivedataorigin|userwithauth|decrypt|sign" -p pass123